F-35: How the fifth-generation fighter jet might take RSAF to the next level

 The F-35's stealthiness is especially useful against the newest air defence systems that can shoot deadly missiles as far as 400km, which Mr Over described as “probably the most serious threats to fighter airplanes”.

 For the F-35, this wouldn't really be a problem, Mr Over said.
-Pilots can fly really close and destroy the threat without a single bleep on the enemy's radar, rendering them oblivious.
+Pilots can fly really close and destroy the threat without a single beep on the enemy's radar, rendering them oblivious.

 “Pilots that are flying the F-35 have the ability to go any place they want to in the battle space with impunity,” he added.
 “The first time an adversary knows you’re in his battle space is when something important to him is destroyed.”